erkenningenict/module-search-course-and-register/README.md

 Copy the `.env` to `.env.local` to set and override the `REACT_APP_GRAPHQL_URL` value.

-> Note: Each variable should start with `REACT_APP_` otherwise it will not be added to the `process.env.` global vairable
+> Note: Each variable should start with `REACT_APP_` otherwise it will not be added to the `process.env.` global variable

 ## Run locally